Keira Knightley's Love Actually Sequel Scene Hints at Her Relationship Status

 RELATED: Hugh Grant Is Still Hot AND Married in the Love Actually Mini Sequel

-We’ll have to wait until May 25 to find out how this love story ends.
+We’ll have to wait until May 25 when the Red Nose Day Special airs on NBC to find out how this love story ends.